ValkiryXDA/RPiMedaiCenter/README.md

 Code:
  ./RetroPie-Setup/retropie_packages.sh 803 gui
 I will fix these at a later date :) But for the mean time let me know how you go :)

+Also apologies for teh crappy layout ill fix it up later